danvers/enrollment-tool/README.md

 ## Documentation

-Full docs & tutorials are available at [novaframework.com](http://novaframework.com)
+Full docs & tutorials concerning the nova framework are available at [novaframework.com](http://novaframework.com)

 ##Requirements

- The framework requirements are limited

  - Apache Web Server or equivalent with mod rewrite support.
  - PHP 5.5 or greater is required

- Although a database is not required, if a database is to be used the system is designed to work with a MySQL database.
-The framework can be changed to work with another database type.
+ - A MySql Database is required for data storage and course management.

 ## Installation